getuslisted/wordpress-develop/src/wp-content/plugins/local-gamified-directory/readme.txt

 2. Activate the plugin through the "Plugins" menu.
 3. Visit **Settings → Directory Subscriptions** to configure your PayPal button ID, subscription mode, and monthly token allowance.
 4. Review **Settings → Local Directory Administration → Gamification** to tune point awards, forum daily caps, and rank titles for your community.
+5. Inspect **Settings → Local Directory Administration → Analytics** to validate activity tracking, adjust the reporting window, and export CSV logs if needed.
-5. Create pages that contain the shortcodes you plan to use (see below) and assign appropriate user roles to your community members.
+6. Create pages that contain the shortcodes you plan to use (see below) and assign appropriate user roles to your community members.
-6. (Optional) Configure bbPress forums to unlock forum-based gamification rewards.
+7. (Optional) Configure bbPress forums to unlock forum-based gamification rewards.

 == Shortcodes ==